How to Test a Transformer with a Multimeter

 How Do You Know If A Transformer Is Bad?

-If a transformer is bad, you may experience the device not working, the circuit breaker repeatedly tripping, or hear a humming sound from the transformer.
-A meter also helps you conduct further tests on the coils and their voltage readings.
+If a transformer is bad, you may experience the device not working, the circuit breaker repeatedly tripping, or hearing a humming sound from the transformer.
+A meter also helps you further test the coils and their voltage readings.

 What Are You Going To Do To Check The Continuity Of A Transformer?

-To check the continuity of a transformer, disconnect it and you place your meter probes on the input terminals.
-If the terminals produce a high or infinite “O.L” reading, then there is no continuity.
-This is the same for the output terminals.
+To check the continuity of a transformer, disconnect it and place your meter probes on the input terminals.
+If the terminals produce a high or infinite “O.L.” reading, then there is no continuity.
+The same is true for the output terminals.

 What Happens When A Transformer Goes Bad?